Ark-Ntech/sports_scheduling_constraint_parser/README.md

 ## 📞 Support

-For support open an issue on GitHub.
+For support, open an issue on GitHub.

-**Transform your sports scheduling from manual constraint interpretation to AI-powered, transparent, and highly accurate automated processing.**
+**Transform your sports scheduling from manual constraint interpretation to AI-powered, transparent, and highly accurate automated processing with perfect JSON output and multiple constraint handling.**